Claptrap-Engineering/Mididuino/README.md

 Solder the parts in the order from small to large.
-Solder the two pinheader sockets in the top holes at the back of the board, leaving the two holes open at the bottom, (when looking at the board in such a wat that the printed R potmeter values are in normal reading order) So that the arduino can be clicked into the sockets at the back of the board.
+Solder the two pinheader sockets in the top holes at the back of the board, leaving the two holes open at the bottom, (when looking at the board in such a way so the printed R potmeter values are in normal reading order) So that the arduino can be clicked into the sockets at the back of the board.
 See the images folder for reference pictures.